One Pot French Onion Pasta (Updated Recipe)

 Ingredients

-- 2 tablespoons Avocado Oil, or neutral oil of choice
+- 2 tablespoons Avocado Oil

 - ¼ cup Sherry